-Travelling is a rewarding experience that will expand your horizons and expose you to new languages, foods and cultures.
+A Travel Health Consultation with your local Medicine Shoppe Pharmacist ensure your travel is a rewarding experience.
 Whether you travel for fun or for work, taking a few simple measures could spare you from finding yourself in situations that may put the health of you or your family at risk.

-When travelling, you are at increased risk of contracting illnesses due to exposure to different environments.
+A Travel Health Consultation will help understand the increased risks of contracting illnesses due to exposure to different environments.
 Your pharmacist is a good resource to ensure you have everything you need for your trip.
 Here is a checklist to help you make sure you have everything you need for your trip, depending on your destination and your health condition(s).

-Book an appointment with your pharmacy 4-6 weeks before your trip and ensure the following:
+Book an appointment with our Medicine Shoppe Pharmacy in St. Vital or Fort Richmond 4-6 weeks before your trip and ensure the following:

 - Are vaccines required for my destination?